jacebrowning/datafiles/docs/formats.md

 my_str: Hello, world!
 ```

-Where possible, comments and whitespace are preserved in files as shown in this [Jupyter Notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/roundtrip_comments.ipynb).
+Where possible, comments and whitespace are preserved in files as shown in [this notebook](https://github.com/jacebrowning/datafiles/blob/main/notebooks/roundtrip_comments.ipynb).

 ## JSON